 “Maximum likelihood estimation for linear Gaussian covariance models” to appear in Journal of Royal Statistical Society – Series B

 In a new paper Piotr Zwiernik, Caroline Uhler, and Donald Richards study the Gaussian models with linear structure of the covariance matrix.
 Maximum likelihood estimation for this class of models leads to a non-convex optimization problem which typically has many local maxima.
 Using recent results on the asymptotic distribution of extreme eigenvalues of the Wishart distribution, they provide sufficient conditions for any hill-climbing method to converge to the global maximum.
 An important consequence of this analysis is that for sample sizes n≃14p, maximum likelihood estimation for linear Gaussian covariance models behaves as if it were a convex optimization problem.
-The paper is going to appear in Journal of Royal Statistical Society – Series B; the arXiv version is available here.
+The paper is going to appear in Journal of Royal Statistical Society – Series B; it is available here.

 David Rossell is a recipient of this year’s Ramon y Cajal fellowship and he will join our group in September as a visiting professor.
 Prof. Rossell is on leave from the University of Warwick where he is an Associate Professor in the Statistics Department.
 His research interests include experimental design, model building and selection, and dimensionality reduction, all with emphasis on high-throughput Bioinformatics experiments and the Bayesian approach.